Scientific Name

 How to Grow and Care

 The rules for Graptopetalum care are similar to those for most succulents.
 All require lots of sunlight to look their best.
-They require gritty, porous soil with excellent drainage.
-Water regularly over the summer months and let the soil dry out between waterings.
+They also require gritty, porous soil with excellent drainage.
+Water regularly over summer and let the soil dry out between waterings.
 Minimal water is required over winter.
-Overwatering is a cause of root rots, and the plant can get several pest infestations.
+Overwatering causes root rots, and the plant can get several pest infestations.
 Fertilize once during the growing season with a balanced fertilizer diluted to 1/4 strength.

 Learn more at How to Grow and Care for Graptopetalum.